 Pleurectomy With Decortication (P/D)

 A P/D is another surgical option for pleural mesothelioma.
-This surgery allows doctors to remove the pleura and cancerous tumors but the lung itself is not removed.
+This surgery allows doctors to remove the pleura and cancerous tumors, but the lung is not removed.

-The Journal of Thoracic Disease noted a 75-year-old patient who achieved full remission after undergoing a P/D and receiving chemotherapy.
-He was still cancer-free nearly a year after the surgery.
+The Journal of Thoracic Disease reported about a 75-year-old patient who achieved full remission after undergoing a P/D and receiving chemotherapy.
+He was still cancer free nearly a year after the surgery.

 Cytoreductive Surgery With HIPEC

-Cytoreduction with heated intraperitoneal chemotherapy (HIPEC) is used to treat peritoneal mesothelioma.
+Cytoreduction with heated intraperitoneal chemotherapy (HIPEC) treats peritoneal mesothelioma.

 Doctors remove cancer tumors from the abdomen lining (peritoneum) through surgery.
-They then use HIPEC to bathe the surgery site and kill microscopic cancer cells that were left behind.
+They then use HIPEC to bathe the surgery site and kill microscopic cancer cells left behind.

 The American Cancer Society (ACS) notes that several peritoneal mesothelioma patients have achieved long-term remission with this treatment.